 The science behind PMI's transformation31 Jul 2019 · 5 min read

-We’ve invested over USD 6 billion in research and development since 2008, employed hundreds of scientists, and created a range of smoke-free products.
+We’ve invested billions in research and development since 2008, employed hundreds of scientists, and created a range of smoke-free products.

 There is a lot to talk about, so let’s talk.

 What do PMI scientists do?

 This pioneering group of PMI scientists and technicians work collaboratively to create reduced-risk products that mimic the sensory components of cigarettes, without smoke.
 But what exactly is involved in the scientific process of driving a smoke-free product’s journey from conception to mass production?

 It begins with the initial assessment of a product’s risk-reduction potential.
 This is based on the quality of the product’s design and on strict manufacturing quality controls to ensure it delivers a consistent aerosol.
 During this early phase, tests are conducted by PMI scientists to determine if the product design will lead to an overall and significant reduction in harmful and potentially harmful constituents (HPHCs) in the aerosol, compared with cigarette smoke.

 Another area of research involves measuring the level of toxicity in the aerosol of smoking alternatives compared to cigarette smoke.